 - Naturally occurring foundation settling

-To prevent extensive damage and higher maintenance costs, it is important that you monitor cracking and contact a professional in the case of widespread cracking and settlement.
+To prevent extensive damage and higher maintenance costs, you must monitor cracking and contact a professional in the case of widespread cracking and settlement.
 Early detection and repairs will ensure that concrete slab cracks don’t necessitate costly foundation repair methods.
+What happens when you don’t fix foundation problems?
+You don’t want to know!

 Is a Crack in a Slab Foundation Bad?

-Cracks in a concrete slab can be a sign of structural problems or superficial.
+Cracks in a concrete slab can be signs of foundation issues, or they may just be superficial.
 Structural cracks in cement slab foundations can adversely affect various parts of the overlying structure.
-In severe cases, disruptions in slab continuity manifest as buckled walls with disfiguring cracks and crevices, leaning buildings, and broken up floors with uneven or undulating surfaces.
+In severe cases, disruptions in slab continuity manifest as buckled walls with disfiguring cracks and crevices, leaning buildings, and broken-up floors with uneven or undulating surfaces.
+You may even notice cracks in walls and ceilings of the building.

-A cracked slab can pose a significant problem to the building and structures overlying it as they will develop distortions which translate into critical but unplanned maintenance expenditures.
+A cracked slab can pose a significant problem to the building and structures overlying it as they will develop distortions that translate into critical but unplanned maintenance expenditures.
+There are many reasons for cracks in a concrete slab and it is difficult to know exactly what will work best on a case-by-case basis.

 What Causes Concrete to Crack?

 So, why does concrete crack?
 Various natural and artificial influences interact to cause concrete slabs to develop cracks.
-The following factors will determine the chances of cracks developing in a concrete foundation.
+The following factors will determine the chances of cracks forming in a concrete foundation.

 Poorly Constituted Concrete

-The presence of surplus water in a cement mixture significantly raises the chances of a completed concrete slab developing cracks.
-The rapid evaporation of extra water from the concrete mix will shrink the drying solution leading to the formation of fissures or cracks in concrete floors.
+Surplus water in a cement mixture significantly raises the chances of a completed concrete slab developing cracks.
+In addition, the rapid evaporation of extra water from the concrete mix will shrink the drying solution leading to the formation of fissures or cracks in concrete floors.

 Poor Concrete Curing

 It has been established that rapid drying of concrete will cause cracks in floor slabs.
 Concrete curing is a process that allows water elimination in a controlled manner.
-If curing is improperly done, the water evaporation will leave hairline cracks in the concrete slab.
+However, if curing is improperly done, the water evaporation will leave hairline cracks in the concrete slab.

 6 Types of Cracks in Concrete Slabs